appryst/latex-workflow/README.md

 #### [Output Files](#table-of-contents)

 As you might have seen LaTeX produces a lot of temporary output files while building your PDF.
-`"latex-workshop.latex.outDir": "%DIR%\\build"` changes our output directory to a dedicated `build` folder to make our work folder a bit cleaner (this is optional and normally not strictly recommended because it's always best to keep the files where they are supposed to be, but I haven't had any issues so far).
+`"latex-workshop.latex.outDir": "%DIR%\\build"` changes your output directory to a dedicated `build` folder to make your work folder a bit cleaner (this is optional and normally not strictly recommended because it's always best to keep the files where they are supposed to be, but I haven't had any issues so far).
 `"files.exclude": {...}` hides temporary files from view by excluding the specified file types.

 #### [LaTeX Workshop Settings](#table-of-contents)

-`"latex-workshop.latex.autoBuild.run": "onSave"` will automatically build our PDF whenever we save our document with `Ctrl + S`.
+`"latex-workshop.latex.autoBuild.run": "onSave"` will automatically build your PDF whenever we save your document with `Ctrl + S`.
 `"latex-workshop.view.pdf.internal.synctex.keybinding": "double-click"` will change the key bind for synctex (double-click a location in the PDF to jump to the position in the code).
 For the other way around (from code to PDF) the default is `Ctrl + Alt + J`.